elotroalex/chiens/_texts/translation.md

 - My voice rumples words of silk,
 - my voice exhales umbels of feather,
-- my evergreen voice can dig from the hollow basins
+- my evergreen voice can dig a thousand harmonious songs
-- a thousand harmonious songs
+- from the hollow basins
-- my eyelash voice crafts a thousand victorious insects
+- my voice of eyelashes hones a thousand victorious insects
 - my voice, a pretty flamboyant golden bird
 - of sky muslin, of irresistible desires,
-- my moist voice rolls out streams
+- my moist voice rolls out in streams
 - of fearless doves over pebbles
 - of jasper and ecbatana...

 - {:.sp} Toussaint.

-- {:.pr.i} Who goes there, thrusting silver and gold on me, besieging me with dangers, with foreign caresses?
+- {:.pr.i} Who hides there, piercing me with silver and gold, besieging me with dangers and strange caresses?

 - {:.sp} The Man Reciter.

 - {:.pr.i} I've consulted the sacred dice.
-I say that a royal being slumbers in you on a narrow bed.
+I say, a royal being slumbers in you on a narrow bed.

 - {:.sp} Toussaint.

-- {:.pr.i} I say that the Republic has belled the world a new swing by hammering three golden words...
+- {:.pr.i} I say, the Republic has belled the world a new swing by hammering three golden words...

 - {:.sp} Second Voice of Temptation.

 - {:.pr.i} Ha, ha, ha.
-Words, nothing but words---not only three; a thousand words, Toussaint...
+Words, nothing but words---not just three; a thousand words, Toussaint...
 My dear friend, do you want money?
 Titles?
 Land?
 Would you like to be Field Marshall?
 Grandee of Spain?
 King... that's it... you will be King...
 I swear you will be King.

 ---